jdelic/authserver/README.rst

 Variable        Description
 ==============  ==============================================================
 VAULT_SSLCERT   The client certificate to be used to connect to Vault to
-                retrieve database credentials
+                retrieve database credentials.
 VAULT_SSLKEY    The client key to be used to connect to Vault to retrieve
-                database credentials
+                database credentials.
-SECRET_KEY      The Django settings.SECRET_KEY value to be used
+SECRET_KEY      The Django settings.SECRET_KEY value to be used.
+DB_SSLCERT      An alternative way for connecting to the database.
+If Vault
+                isn't used to manage database access, this can be set to a SSL client certificate to authenticate with the database.
+DB_SSLKEY       The private key for ``DB_SSLCERT``.
 ==============  ==============================================================

 Managed configuration